 A logical follow-up to this query is to ask about fall-off ratios, where candidates don’t make it through the guarantee period and where fees must be returned to the client.

-People-reading skills can’t really be taught; recruiters’ success in bonding with candidates and client companies will depend largely on their ability to “chameleon-ize” themselves and build immediate rapport.
+People-reading skills can’t really be taught.
+A recruiter’s success in bonding with candidates and clients will depend largely on their ability to “chameleon-ize” themselves and build immediate rapport.
 Watch for candidates who sit up in their chairs and rise to the occasion by volunteering astute observations and engaging comments.

 5. How much does production vary from desk to desk in your office?